stelligent/stelligent-u/06-auto-scaling/README.md

 action again.
 Note the process you have to go through, including any commands you run.

+aws autoscaling suspend-processes --auto-scaling-group-name greysongundrum622-DebianASG-1TB2788G5NG63 --scaling-processes Launch

+aws autoscaling enter-standby --instance-ids i-06404777f8d7d292d --auto-scaling-group-name greysongundrum622-DebianASG-1TB2788G5NG63 --should-decrement-desired-capacity

+aws autoscaling exit-standby --instance-ids i-06404777f8d7d292d --auto-scaling-group-name greysongundrum622-DebianASG-1TB2788G5NG63

+An error occurred (ValidationError) when calling the ExitStandby operation: Cannot move instances out of Standby for AutoScalingGroup greysongundrum622-DebianASG-1TB2788G5NG63 while the Launch process is suspended

 ### Retrospective 6.2

 #### Question: CloudWatch

 _How would you use AWS CloudWatch to help monitor your ASG?_

+aws autoscaling enable-metrics-collection --auto-scaling-group-name my-asg \
+--metrics GroupDesiredCapacity --granularity "1Minute"

+You could use AWS Cloudwatch to monitor the  state of your ASG.
+You could then use those metrics to make an easy dashboard to make sure the ASG was in a dfesired state.

 You can read more [here](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-instance-monitoring.html) about CloudWatch monitoring with ASGs.